FAQs - Powered gates

 You will have to ensure that powered doors and gates on the premises are safe.
 Existing powered doors and gates must be designed, constructed and maintained for safety.
 You will need to inspect them regularly to make sure they work properly and that protective devices are effective.
 In some cases, you may need to use a competent contractor to help you do this.

-If you’re going to install a new powered door or gate – or ‘power-up’ an existing manually operated one - you should employ a competent installer who understands how these machines work, what the safety requirements are, how to do the work safely, and comply with the law concerning machinery supply.
-They should also provide you with User Instructions and details on how to maintain the gates.
+If you're going to install a new powered door or gate or 'power-up' an existing manually operated one - you should employ a competent installer who understands how these machines work, what the safety requirements are, how to do the work safely, and comply with the law concerning machinery supply.
+They should also provide you with User Instructions and details on how to maintain the gates to ensure safety.

 You must be competent to carry out maintenance or inspection work.
 This means understanding how the door or gate and its safety features work.
 If you find something wrong then you should talk to the owner about what you need to do to make it safe, particularly if there is a risk of injury.
 You need to leave the gate in a safe state.
 Where new components are fitted the User Instructions may need to be updated.

 HSE cannot get involved in civil disputes between owners or others with responsibility and contractors where there are disagreements about maintenance, repairs or upgrading work.
 In such cases, the owner and the contractor need to resolve the issues; both need to ensure that people are not put at risk of harm.
-Organisations such as Gate Safe® and the Door and Hardware Federation may be able to help.
+Organisations such as Gate Safe and the DHF may be able to help.

 Powered gates and doors: